 - Nonconsensual sexual contact.
 Any actual or attempted sexual touching, however slight, with any body part or object, by a person upon another person that is without consent and/or by force.
 Sexual touching includes any bodily contact with the breasts, groin, mouth, or other bodily orifice of another individual, or any other bodily contact in a sexual manner.

-- Statutory Rape.
-Consensual intercourse between a person who is eighteen (18) years of age or older, and a person who is under the age of 16.
+- Statutory rape.
+Consensual intercourse between a person who is 18 years of age or older, and a person who is under the age of 16.

-- Dating violence, Physical violence, bodily injury, assault, the infliction of fear
+- Dating violence.
+Physical violence, bodily injury, assault, the infliction of fear of imminent physical

-the existence of such a relationship shall be determined based
+the existence of such a relationship shall be determined based on a consideration

 - The length of the relationship;